DukeEnglish/gLM/README.md

 cd path_to_glm/release_build/bin
 ./batch_query_v2 path_to_binary_lm_dir path_to_test_file [gpuDeviceID=0] [addBeginEndMarkers_bool=1] //[default setup]
 ```
+path_to_binary_lm_dir : the directory of binary_lm
+path_to_test_file: the batch query file (which contains all the sentence you want to query.
+For single sentence you should use interactive query)
 This will calculate the perplexity of a text file.
 If *gpuDeviceID* is set, it will tell the gpu portion of the code to be executed on a particular GPU.
 You can check the available gpus on a system using the `nvidia_smi` command.
 0 is a safe default to have if you want to set it.
 If *add_begin_end_markers* is set to 0, the begin of sentence and end of sentence tokens (\<s\> and \</s\>) will not surround every sentence.

 ## Preliminary results